chraem/chraem/README.md

 # About me

-I am Christine, a computer science student at <a href = "https://plm.edu.ph/">Pamantasan ng Lungsod ng Maynila</a>.
-I started coding when I was 18 years old.
+I am Christine, a computer science student and aspiring Java, Python, Javascript or C# application developer.

 Connect with me at:
 <p>